-The Sydney Institute of Traditional Chinese Medicine (SITCM) has a thirty-six-year history of providing traditional Chinese medicine (TCM) education and continues to contribute significantly to the development of traditional Chinese medicine education in Australia.
+The Sydney Institute of Traditional Chinese Medicine (SITCM) has a thirty-eight-year history of providing traditional Chinese medicine (TCM) education and continues to contribute significantly to the development of traditional Chinese medicine education in Australia.

 SITCM was established in 1984 as the “NSW College of Natural Therapy”.
 The current trading name was registered in 1989 to provide a more direct and clear reference to Traditional Chinese Medicine (TCM) education and to reflect SITCM’ primary purpose.
 The first formal TCM education program delivered by SITCM was the Diploma of Traditional Chinese Medicine between 1996 and 2003 and the Advanced Diploma of Traditional Chinese Medicine (ADTCM) between 2004 and 2014.